These candy apples are a yummy fall treat! Unlike caramel apples, candy apples have a delicious candy shell that crunches when you bite into it.

 - Apple Dumplings – Apple Dumplings are like individual apple pies and they are very easy to make.
 Best when hot out of the oven with a big scoop of vanilla ice cream!

 - Traditional Apple Crisp – A no-frills, easy, traditional apple crisp recipe that can’t be beat.
 Just like the apple crisp the lunch lady used to make back in the good ol’ days (but better)!

 How to Make Candy Apples

-- Remove the pan from the heat.
+- Stir in the food coloring until the color is uniform.
+Remove the pan from the heat.
 The mixture will be bubbly.
 It is important to wait until it stops bubbling to dip the apples, or they will be covered with little bubbles (which may be good if you want your apples to look like they are covered in warts for Halloween).

 - To dip the apples, carefully tip the pan to one side and insert one side of the apple into the mixture and rotate it until it is covered.
 Allow it to drain a little and place the apple on the wax paper to cool and harden.